 Furlough leave is basically being laid off work temporarily.
-It is used in the government initiative to enable employers whose business have been severely affected by the coronavirus pandemic to retain their employees.
-It’s officially called the Coronavirus Job Retention Scheme and this article briefly addresses some of the isssues facing the millions of employees who have been and/or still are on the scheme.
+It has been used by the government to enable employers whose business have been severely affected by the coronavirus pandemic to retain their employees.
+The furlough scheme is officially called the Coronavirus Job Retention Scheme.

 Furlough scheme pay

-The scheme has been running since March 2020 for employees who were on the payroll before 19th March 2020.
-Under the scheme, the government initially paid 80% of an employee’s salary up to a maximum of £2,500 per month.
+- Under the latest variant of the scheme (December 2020), the government is once again paying 80% of an employee’s salary up to a maximum of £2,500 per month.

 The furlough scheme covers any employee at all, and not just employees who would otherwise be made redundant for lack of work.

-For September 2020 the government contribution reduces from 80% to 70%, with a monthly cap of £2,190.
-The employer contributes the additional 10% (plus top up to 100% if that is what has been agreed with you).
+September 2020: The government contribution reduced from 80% to 70%, with a monthly cap of £2,190.
+The employer contributed the additional 10% (plus top up to 100% if that is what was agreed with you).

-For October 2020 the government contribution tapers down to 60%, with a maximum of £1,875 per month.
-The employer’s contribution will now be an additional 20% (plus any agreed top up as above).
-At the end of October, the furlough scheme is set to end in it’s present form.
+October 2020: The government contribution tapered down to 60%, with a maximum of £1,875 per month.
+The employer’s contribution was now an additional 20% (plus any agreed top up as above).
+At the end of October 2020, the furlough scheme was due to end in its original form.

-What can I do if my employer refused to furlough me because I was worried about covid-19 health and safety issues at work?
+What can I do if my employer refuses to furloughed me because I’m worried about covid-19 health and safety issues at work?

-Some employers refused to place their employees on the scheme because they were self-isolating and feared that the workplace was unsafe to attend due to coronavirus.
-If that’s you, and you suffered a pay cut, got no pay or were even dismissed as a result, then you may have a claim against your employer for breach of contract. unfair dismissal, constructive dismissal or other unfair conduct.
+Some employers have been known to refuse putting their employees on the scheme if they are/were self-isolating because of fears that the workplace was unsafe to attend due to coronavirus.
+If that is or was you, and you have suffered a pay cut, got no pay or even been dismissed as a result, then you may have a claim against your employer for breach of contract. unfair dismissal, constructive dismissal or other unfair conduct.